 you may need downtown, however if you can carry your basic

 necessities with you, it is good—we do not come to the Holy Dham to do

 • COMMUNICATION: It is not a problem if you do not know English, Spanish or Bengali.
 You will still be able to communicate somehow, however taking a small basic English phrase book along can help you in many situations.

 • HOT WATER: If you do not particularly like cold showers and flu, bring an immersion water heater with you to warm the tap water in a bucket.
 No hot tap water.
 (Heaters are sold in India, but it means you are likely have to have a few refreshing showers before you manage to get one.)

 Please bring a medium size padlock for your room.
-This is a tradition we like to keep.
 A combination lock is usually more practical and excludes the risk of losing the key, it also makes it easier if you share the room with other devotees.

 • INTERNET FACILITIES: There are no wireless internet facilities available at our temples.
 You can usually find some affordable Internet cafes in the area near the temples if you really need access.
 With that said, consider enduring the 'austerity' of being without Internet access during your pilgrimage and take advantage of the sadhu-sanga.

 Some food for thought:

 "This world is not so good for us because we are here for a few days and after that death will come and take us away.
 So, do not wait for it to happen—whatever is in your hand, try to proceed with that.
 Try to get a good launching pad and throw your luggage to cross the illusory environment and get to Goloka Vrindavan!"